 Jonah’s story isn’t just a children’s tale — it’s a profound invitation to confront uncomfortable truths about our lives and God’s relentless grace.
 Though it challenges us to believe the impossible, Jesus saw it as central to his own death and resurrection, calling it “the sign of Jonah.”
 This is a story of running and returning, of stubbornness and surrender, revealing God’s deep compassion for all people.
 In the end, Jonah’s journey points us to a world transformed — not by human effort, but by the overwhelming grace of God.

-Pastor Josh Rose continues our series, Distance Learning: a Journey Through the Book of Daniel.
-This week's message is entitled The Wannabe King from ...
+Lead Pastor Ryan Paulson continues our series, Distance Learning, a journey through the book of Daniel.
+This week's message is entitled "But If Not"...